All Episodes

 If you go back and write the history of any piece of major legislation that's gone through in the United States of America's history, there's been less controversy on this than almost any of them.

-There's been very you know, they're going to pass overwhelmingly.
+There's been very, you know, they're going to pass overwhelmingly.

 He's bothered that there aren't going to be more Republican votes, although I guess they're going to get some in the Senate.

-Point that I'm making is is that he seems to be agitated and pointing fingers after a victory, which is really weird and bothersome.
+Point that I'm making is that he seems to be agitated and pointing fingers after a victory, which is really weird and bothersome.

 Well, maybe there are things that we don't know about.

-Uh I think so.
+I think so.

 What is the global population right now?

-It's six or seven billion, isn't it?
+It's 6 or 7 billion, isn't it?

 Somewhere in that range.

-Uh she said that we must not heap mountains of debt on our children and grandchildren.
+She said that we must not heap mountains of debt on our children and grandchildren.

 We did put the president in a difficult situation here.

-So, yeah, I think he's very upset with the way that they handled this because they couldn't resist the opportunity to take what was just a free one here, an absolute free one, using the recession as an excuse to do every stupid thing they haven't been able to do for the last 40 years, and they overplayed that hand.
+So, yeah, I think he's very upset with the way that they handled this because they couldn't resist the opportunity to take what was just a free one here, an absolute free one, using the recession as an excuse to do every stupid thing they haven't been able to do for the last 40 years.

 And that was an extremely strong hand.

-They were essentially told you can pass anything you want.
+They were essentially told, you can pass anything you want.

-You've got all the votes in the House, you've got all the votes in the Senate.
+You've got all the votes in the Senate.

-We have a president who's popular, and we have an American public very, very concerned about the economy, willing to support anything that they think will help, and they still had to overdo that.
+We have an American public very, very concerned about the economy, willing to support anything that they think will help.

 I've often joked about if you told the Democrats that they could do anything they want, how long would it take them to get that done?